theshka/WiiScale-EmailRelay/README.md

 # WiiScale-EmailRelay

   Goal: To use a WiiFit Balance Board as 'Smart Scale' and have it automatically sync with FitBit & Apple Health.
+With a little patience, and some tweaking, you can turn that old Wii accessory in to a wireless smart scale that syncs with your iPhone!

 ## Required:
 - WiiFit Balance Board